Deploying the right volunteer retention strategies can keep volunteers coming back to fulfill new opportunities for your organization.

 Here are a few ways to make a good first impression on volunteers:

-People naturally like to be recognized for making a commitment.
+People naturally like to be recognized for committing.
 Volunteers are no different.
 Recognizing and rewarding volunteers can be one of your nonprofit most effective volunteer retention strategies.

 Here are a few ways that your nonprofit can recognize volunteers: